-Mr. CARMICHAEL: Why not proceed with our Immigration matters and hold this situation in abeyance until all can be disposed of at the same time?
+Mr. CARMICHAEL: Why not proceed with the Immigration matter and hold this situation in abeyance until all can be disposed of at the same time?

-Mr. COOTE: To us, this is a more important question even than immigration.
+Mr. Coote: To us, this is a more important question even than immigration.
 We should arrange it in whatever way will best suit the committee in the calling of our witnesses.
 I think Mr. Millar is right; we should have the Chief Inspector and the Chief Chemist from Winnipeg.